Find My Friends app helps uncover a murder | WSGW 790 AM & 100.5 FM

-“48 Hours” and CBS News contributor Maria Elena Salinas investigate the death of a Binghamton University nursing student and the international search for her killer in “The Murder of Haley Anderson” airing Saturday, January 30 at 9/8c on CBS.
+“48 Hours” and CBS News contributor Maria Elena Salinas investigate the death of a Binghamton University nursing student and the international search for her killer in “The Murder of Haley Anderson.”

 It was March 2018 and Haley Anderson was a nursing student at Binghamton University.
 Graduation was right around the corner and so was a nursing job at a hospital not far from her hometown on New York’s Long Island.
 In an exclusive interview with “48 Hours,” Haley’s mother Karen Anderson told CBS News’ Maria Elena Salinas she was thrilled at the prospect of having her daughter home again and was planning a big celebration.
 Karen never dreamed that Haley would not make it to her graduation.